Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Introduction and main results

-where $\ln\ln \ln \delta_n^{-1}\sim n$.
+where $ \ln \delta_n^{-1}=l_n^{2/3}$.

-When dealing with general analytic potential, there arises a significant difficulty: the construction of a proper $B_n$.
-To carry out the Schur complement and Weierstrass preparation arguments, we require two key structural properties of the block $B_n$ at each step $n$: \textbf{1.} The resonant points in $B_n$ (a point $x\in \Z^d$ is called resonant if $\theta +x\cdot\omega$ is close to one of the roots $\theta_n^{(i)}(E^*)$) lie in the core of $B_n$, forming a nonresonant annulus; \textbf{2.} With the exception of at most $M$ resonant points in the core (say, resonant within a $\bar{\delta}_n$-scale), all other points are separated from these roots by a scale much larger than $\bar{\delta}_n$.
-The cosine potential offers clear advantages in the analysis of \cite{Bou00}: Bourgain distinguished the construction of $B_n$ into two different cases, the simple resonant case and the double resonant case, according to the situation of the roots $\theta_{n}^{(1)}(E^*),\theta_{n}^{(2)}(E^*)$ and carried out the resonance analysis for both cases.
-Such a case analysis argument may become quite complicated if there are more than two roots.
+When dealing with general analytic potentials, there arises a significant difficulty: the proper choice of the scale parameter $l_n$.
+To carry out the Schur complement argument, we require two key structural properties of $B_n$ (cf. Figure \ref{F3}): \textbf{(1)} The $(n-1)$-resonant points in $B_n$ (a point $x\in \Z^d$ is called $(n-1)$-resonant if $\theta +x\cdot\omega$ is close to one of the roots $\{\theta_{n-1}^{(i)}(E^*)\}_{i=1}^{m_{n-1}}$) lie in the core of $B_n$, forming a nonresonant annulus; \textbf{(2)} Aside from at most $M$ resonant points in the core (i.e., resonant within a distance $\sim\widehat{\delta}_{n-1}$, where $ (\ln\delta_{n-1}^{-1})^{1/2} \ll \ln\widehat{\delta}_{n-1}^{-1}\ll \ln\delta_{n-1}^{-1} $ will be specified during the scale parameter selection process), all other points in some superlinear extension of $B_n$ are separated from these roots by a distance significantly larger than $\widehat{\delta}_{n-1}^{1/C}$ for some $C\gg1$.
+We call this an {\bf annulus structure}.
+The cosine potential provides significant simplification in the analysis of \cite{Bou00}: Bourgain separated the construction of such annulus structure into two different cases---the simple resonant case and the double resonant case---based on the positions of the two roots $\theta_{n-1}^{(1)}(E^*),\theta_{n-1}^{(2)}(E^*)$ and carried out the resonance analysis for both cases.
+However, it is highly nontrivial to extend this case analysis argument to settings with more than two roots.